-- Discussions, presentations, input to and from staff at Glen School - Discussions, presentations, input to and from PAC - Discussions and input to and from representative students from student leadership - Discussions, presentations and confirmation from the School Planning Council (SPC)
+- Discussions, presentations, input to and from staff at Glen School - Discussions, presentations, input to and from PAC - Discussions and input to and from representative students from student leadership

 2. Communication

 Expectations regarding acceptable behavior are made known to all students, parents and school staff, as well as to temporary staff and visitors.
 Protocols, while acting as ambassadors of the school, are also made known to students, parents, coaches and involved members of the greater community.